Go to the Students section

 Avoid takeaways and ready meals.
 They add up!
 Try clubbing together with housemates and take it in turns to cook.
 You won’t have to cook every night and when you do, the food you buy will be in larger quantities (and therefore better value).
 It’s a nice way to get to know your housemates better.

 Lots of students need part-time jobs to get by or for some extra cash.
 Consider what kind of work will look good on your CV too.
 Working as a Student Ambassador for your university is a great experience and will give you skills that make you more employable than shelf stacking or bar work.
 You might be able to find jobs which are relevant to your course or career ambitions.
 Research thoroughly and take the advice of your university’s careers service.
+You can find out more about the support we offer our students on our careers web page.

 So many people are locked into expensive contracts.
 Billmonitor examines your phone use to work out which contract and provider is best for you.